 2. Dizzy’s Jazz Club

-There’s also a late-night session that features up-and-coming artists for a cheaper cover (and sometimes a dance floor!) and the cocktails taste just as good.
+There’s also a late-night session that features up-and-coming artists for a cheaper cover price (and sometimes a dance floor!) and the cocktails taste just as good.

 3. Sunset sail to the Statue of Liberty

-4. Museum Hack
+4. Visit Museum Hack